Andonome/aif/enc/guidance.md

 > Take one with you; two are too much trouble, as you can see by my leg.
 They seem to only understand blade and food, but that should be enough for them to take you to where others are.

-The villagers are willing to sell some food to PCs, at a somewhat higher price than usual: 'You get your food at the broch, if mine's too pricey.
+The farmers are willing to sell some food to PCs, at a somewhat higher price than usual: 'You get your food at the broch, if mine's too pricey.
 I've got mouths to feed, and taxes to pay'.

-# The Woods
+## The Woods

 The goblin's lair is 20 miles away, in the part of the woods seldom traversed.
 Only the goblin knows where exactly, but is unable to say.
 Dense forest terrain limits the travel to 4 miles per interval.
 The missing troupe numbers 9 men, plus the warden's son, and goblins will eat one person per interval, on average.
 Warden's son is not above manipulating and sacrificing his men to save his own hide, so he will ensure that he is the last one to go.